Previous dayApril 30, 2026Next day

 114.1 km-I-✓ ReviewedUSGS →

-On April 30, 2026, worldwide seismic activity registered a magnitude 3.6 earthquake near Rat Islands, Aleutian Islands, Alaska at 18:15 UTC.
-Peak ground motion corresponded to MMI 1.3, classified as weak shaking.
-This was a intermediate depth earthquake, focused at 114.1 km depth.
-Coordinates: 51.773°, 178.284°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 18:15 UTC on April 30, 2026, a magnitude 3.6 tremor occurred near Rat Islands, Aleutian Islands, Alaska.
+On the Modified Mercalli scale, shaking reached 1.3 — considered weak.
+The event originated approximately 114.1 km below the surface, classifying it as intermediate depth.
+Geolocation places the event at 51.773°N, 178.284°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30